Array

 Padstow Harbour Hotel, Padstow: Recently renovated Victorian hotel with contemporary décor and excellent views of the estuary.
 The Greenbank Hotel, Falmouth: a comfortable family-run 4-star hotel overlooking Falmouth harbour.
 St Ives Harbour Hotel.
 A historic hotel with views across the seafront.
 Single rooms are doubles for sole use.

 Unavoidably there is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
 Coaches can rarely park near the houses; many of the gardens are extensive with uneven ground or steps to reach different levels.
+Several of the towns visited are very hilly with somewhat challenging terrain.
 Average distance by coach per day: 44 miles.

 Are you fit enough to join the tour?